jeywoo/clean_data/CODEBOOK.md

 Codebook:

-PRELIMINARY STEP: Load file contents into workspace
+PRELIMINARY STEP: Load file contents into workspace.
-	Read feature variable names from features.txt, drop the numbers and just save the names Read activity labels activity_labels.txt, drop the numbers and just save the names Read train dataset into 'train'
+	Read feature variable names from features.txt, drop the numbers and just save the names.
+	Read activity labels activity_labels.txt, drop the numbers and just save the names.
+	Read train dataset into 'train'.
-	Read test dataset into 'test'
+	Read test dataset into 'test'.

-STEP 1: Merge 'train' and 'test' data tables into a data table called 'data'
+STEP 1: Merge 'train' and 'test' data tables into a data table called 'data'.
 	Rename variables of 'data' as "subject","feature_vector","activity"
-	corresponding to reading files 'subject_*.txt', 'X_*.txt', and 'y_*.txt' respectively.
+	corresponding to reading files 'subject_*.txt', 'X_*.txt', and 'y_*.txt' respectively:
-		subject is saved as an integer (just for arranging purposes) feature_vector initially a long string
+		subject is saved as an integer (just for arranging purposes); feature_vector initially a long string;
 		activity is saved as a factor

-STEP 2: Extract only the measurements on the mean and standard deviation for each measurement
+STEP 2: Extract only the measurements on the mean and standard deviation for each measurement.
 	Find feature variables that are mean and std only, those with 'mean-()' and 'std-()'.
 	This results to 66 feature-variables out of the 561 features. meanFrequency measurements are rejected since these do not correspond to the mean of a certain